Also known as: Pseudorheumatoid nodule - subcutaneous granuloma annulare and GA

-Granuloma annulare is a long-term (chronic) skin disease consisting of a rash with reddish bumps arranged in a circle or ring.
+Granuloma annulare (GA) is a long-term (chronic) skin disease consisting of a rash with reddish bumps arranged in a circle or ring.

-Granuloma annulare usually causes no other symptoms, but the rash may be slightly itchy.
+GA usually causes no other symptoms, but the rash may be slightly itchy.

-Patients usually notice a ring of small, firm bumps (papules) over the backs of the forearms, hands, or feet.
+People usually notice a ring of small, firm bumps (papules) over the backs of the forearms, hands, or feet.
 Occasionally, they may find a number of rings.

+GA can resolve on its own.
+You may not need treatment for GA, except for cosmetic reasons.
 Very strong steroid creams or ointments are sometimes used to clear up the rash more quickly.
 Injections of steroids directly into the rings may also be effective.
-Some health care providers may choose to freeze the bumps with liquid nitrogen.
+Some providers may choose to freeze the bumps with liquid nitrogen.

 Habif TP.
 Cutaneous manifestations of internal disease.
 In: Habif TP, ed.
 Clinical Dermatology.
-5th ed.
-Philadelphia, Pa: Mosby Elsevier;2009:chap 26.
+6th ed.
+Philadelphia, PA: Elsevier; 2016:chap 26.